-This is a 1.6-mile segment of critically eroded beach in Collier County that is one of three segments of shoreline being part of the Collier County Beach Restoration Project, and the project history for this segment of shoreline is described in Table 14.
-In January 1996, the non-federal Collier County Beach Restoration Project was completed at Vanderbilt Beach (R23-R30) using 323,000 cy of sand from offshore borrow areas.
+This is a 1.6-mile segment of critically eroded beach in Collier County that is one of three segments of shoreline that is part of the Collier County Beach Restoration Project.
+The project history for this segment of shoreline is described in Table 14.
+The non-federal Collier County Beach Restoration Project was completed at Vanderbilt Beach (R23-R30) in January 1996 using 322,800 cy of sand from offshore borrow areas.
 The project design consisted of a beach berm at elevation +5 ft NGVD.
-Nourishment of the project was completed in May 2006 and included the placement of 178,000 cy from R21 to R31 in the Vanderbilt Beach segment.
+Nourishment of the project was completed again in May 2006 that included the placement of 121,492 cy from R23 to R31 in the Vanderbilt Beach segment.
 The project design consists of a beach berm at elevation +5 ft NGVD to protect the existing dune and upland development.
 Both physical and environmental monitoring program are conducted in the project areas.
-Approximately 12,000 cy of upland sand was placed at Vanderbilt Beach in November 2012.
-A beach nourishment project was completed in 2014 by using 59,952 cy of material at Vanderbilt Beach between R25.5 to R30.6 from an upland sand source.
-Pelican Bay received 22,862 cy of material between R30 to R36 in 2014, as a local option that is not eligible for state cost sharing.
-Additionally, Pelican Bay received 8,656 cy of material in 2016 and Vanderbilt Beach received 34,928 cy of material with completed sand operations in December 2016.
-The next beach nourishment project is scheduled for 2021.
+Approximately 11,200 cy of upland sand was placed at Vanderbilt Beach in November 2012.
+A beach nourishment project was completed in 2014 by placing 38,362 cy of material at Vanderbilt Beach between R33 to R37 in 2014, as a local option that is not eligible for state cost sharing.
+Additionally, Pelican Bay received 12,747 cy of material in 2016 and Vanderbilt Beach received 53,207 cy of material with the completed truck hauls in December 2016.
+The next beach nourishment project was completed in January 2022 with placement of 77,340 cy of material between R22 to R32 and an additional 20,000 cy at Pelican Bay between R33 to R36.
+Due to Hurricane Ian in 2022, the county is planning to build a county-wide (north of Gordon Pass) FEMA dune of approximately 400,000 cy in 2023 and an additional volume of approximately 400,000 cy for the next full beach nourishment project in 2023/2024.